Rethinking the concept of corporate management – Business Agile Management and Design thinking approach

 This demonstrates how Agile methodologies do not need to be limited only to development teams, but can be applied throughout the entire organization as a vehicle for improving the company as a whole.

 Furthermore, maintaining the quality parameters of CMMI and ISO norms as a reference, we strive to reduce inefficiencies and obstacles with daily and weekly meetings, backlogs, and metrics.

 This enables us to achieve extraordinary results for the three critical processes in the company.
 In examining our client relationships, the Net Promoter Score (NPS) that we earned during Q2 of 2016 is 87.5.
 Our rate or retention for clients and collaborators so far this year is 91.21%, and our development processes have achieved an efficiency rating of 85.3%, with an annual improvement of 12% this year.

-With special emphasis on our clients and aspiring to add value to every project from start to finish, Santex creates prototypes and project models with diverse technical content and close attention to detail.
-We try to observe the client and put ourselves in their shoes, brainstorming and testing different ideas to create the best possible solution for them internally and externally.
+With special emphasis on our clients and aspiring to add value to every project from start to finish, Santex creates prototypes and project models with diverse technical content and pays close attention to detail.
+We try to observe the client and put ourselves in their shoes, brainstorming and testing different ideas to create the best possible solution for them, both internally and externally.

 Overall, we concentrate our everyday management on the concept of continuous and incremental improvement while simultaneously creating space for creativity and innovative proposals with each project.
 Our three core competencies are applied throughout our organizational culture to reinforce the implementation of these concepts: effective communication, flexibility, and result-oriented performance.